10 Easy Comfort Meals for Nights When You’re Too Tired to Decide

 Instructions:

-1. In a large pot, bring 3 cups broth to a gentle simmer over medium heat.
+1. In a large pot, bring 3 cups of broth to a gentle simmer over medium heat.

-2. Add 1 package gnocchi and cook according to package directions, usually 2–3 minutes, until the gnocchi float.
+2. Add 1 package gnocchi, cook according to package directions, usually 2–3 minutes, until the gnocchi float.

 3. Stir in 1/2 cup heavy cream, 1 tsp garlic powder, 1 tsp poultry seasoning, 1 tsp lemon pepper, 1/4 tsp white pepper, and salt and black pepper to taste.

-4. Let everything simmer 1 more minute, then serve hot.
-Optional: sprinkle cheese on top and feel smug about how easy this was.
+4. Simmer 1 more minute, serve hot.
+Optional: sprinkle cheese on top.

 4. Chicken Caesar Flatbread